relari-ai/continuous-eval/docs/src/content/docs/metrics/probabilistic_metrics.md

 ---
-title: Probabilistic Metrics
+title: Probabilistic LLM Metrics
 sidebar:
   order: 20
 ---

-It is possible to define probabilistic metrics that return a probability the different scores.
-While this is powerful, it has its limitations which will be discussed later.
+Probabilistic LLM metrics are LLM-as-a-Judge metrics that provide score distributions with their associated confidence levels, enabling assessment of model certainty in its evaluations.
+These distributions are derived from the model's token-level log probabilities.

 ## Define a Probabilistic Metric